 If you feel well enough, it is still advisable for you to get a green light from your doctor.
 At this point, the most important thing to do is to give your body some time to heal before you return to your workout routine.

-Of course, it does not mean you cannot move at all after the childbirth.
+Of course, it does not mean you cannot move at all after childbirth.
 When you are ready to get back out there, you can start slowly.
 Low-impact exercises such as walking are a good start for you.

 Ensure Proper Nutrition

 New mothers should not go on an extreme diet right after childbirth – not that it is recommended at other times as well, but at this point even more than ever, your body should not be put under such pressure.

 If you are nursing, your body needs about 500 additional calories per day.
-Following a healthy diet that meets the recommended daily calorie intake for a breastfeeding mom will not only help to improve your breast milk supply but also boost your body recovery.
+Following a healthy diet that meets the recommended daily calorie intake for a breastfeeding mom will not only help to improve your breast milk supply but also boost your body’s recovery.

 Get Yourself Pampered

 Lastly, be sure to give your body its much-deserving rest.
 Your body took about nine months to grow your child, so you should let it take just as much time or even longer to heal.

-Hiring an experienced masseuse will provide you with the rejuvenating treatment that will help you physically and mentally.
+Hiring an experienced masseuse will provide you with a rejuvenating treatment that will help you physically and mentally.

 Keep in mind that it is recommended to wait around 21-30 days before getting a massage after cesarean delivery.
-This would give your wound more time to heal, as you might have some pain after you delivered.
+This would give your wound more time to heal, as you might have some pain after you are delivered.

 If you practise confinement, you may be reluctant to go out of your house and travel far just for a massage.
 That is okay!

 All in all, you just have to remember to give your body time to heal and recover.
-It may sound easy to do, but new mothers tend to overlook this aspect due to being occupied with their newborn.
+It may sound easy to do, but new mothers tend to overlook this aspect of postpartum body care due to being occupied with their newborn.